turingschool/curriculum/source/topics/performance/load_testing.markdown

 Increase the number of total requests and concurrent requests.

-At what point does your server starts failing?
+At what point does your server start failing?

 Stop your application and repeat the process for a different server.